 MY PHILOSOPHY

 I do this “heart work” for the land, the animals, the birds, and for my own community as displaced Indigenous peoples from the Southern Rocky Mountain Region.
 I believe that trustworthy relationships and mutual respect are the cornerstones to any successful collaboration.
-With courage and reverence for life, we can uncover the root of social and environmental issues from the perspective of the people facing these problems head-on.
+With courage and reverence for life, we can uncover the root of social and environmental issues from the perspectives of the people facing these problems head-on.
 We can work together towards a more just, equitable, and expansive understanding of land and wildlife stewardship in the West that includes the perspectives, active decision-making, and lived experiences of Native and Indigenous Peoples, as well as other historically marginalized communities.
 If not now, when?
 If not us, who?

 ABOUT ME

-As a consultant, I work with nonprofits, research institutions, and governments to improve relationships and collaboration between Native & Indigenous Peoples and natural resource and conservation groups in the West.
+As a consultant, I work with nonprofits, research institutions, and governments to improve relationships and collaboration between Indigenous Peoples and natural resource and conservation groups in the West.
 This region has become the site of the United States’ most famous national parks and public lands, however their creation was at the expense of numerous Native Nations & Peoples who continue to fight systemic historical erasure and seek reconnection to their homelands.
-Tribes are and have always been leaders in fish, wildlife, and land stewardship and it is my goal to help reduce the structural, political, and cultural barriers that keep Indigenous and Native communities from maintaining relationships with their lands, wildlife, and waterways.
+Tribes are and have always been leaders in fish, wildlife, and land stewardship and it is my goal to help reduce the structural, political, and cultural barriers that keep Indigenous communities from maintaining relationships with their lands, wildlife, and waterways.

 What do I do?